lukesnc/pumpshare/README.md

 ## Requirements

-You will need `nodejs`, `npm`, and `mongodb`.
+You will need `nodejs` and `npm`.
 These can be retrieved from your system's package manager.

-Dependencies can be installed for the root level, the client and the server with `npm i`
+Dependencies can be installed for the root level, the client, and the server with `npm i`

-The `.env` file will also need to be set up for a working database.
+The `server/.env` file will also need to be set up for a working database.

 ## Usage